Best Things to Do in Lowell MA: Factory-Made For Fun Infotainment

 STOP: The Brush Art Gallery and Studio

-This artist collective in the National Park Visitor’s Center complex encompasses a warren of galleries and artist studios.
+The Brush – an artist collective supported by the Lowell Historical National Park – encompasses a warren of galleries and artist studios across from the Visitor’s Center.
 There’s everything from jewelry and quilts, to sculptures to paintings.
 It’s worth a pop-in to see if any piece of art calls to you.

 Restaurants in Lowell MA